 The Celtic languages are a group of languages in the Indo-European family.
-The Germanic group, which contains Norse, Swedish, Dutch, German and English, is another branch of the Indo-European family tree, while the Romance group, (now often called Italic) which includes the languages Latin, Portuguese, Spanish, French, Italian French, and Romanian, is a third branch of the I.E. tree.
+The Germanic group, which contains Norse, Swedish, Dutch, German and English, is another branch of the Indo-European (I. E.) family tree, while the Romance group, (now often called Italic) which includes the languages Latin, Portuguese, Spanish, French, Italian French, and Romanian, is a third branch of the I.E. tree.
 I’m not really comfortable in identifying a group of peoples or cultures as Celtic in a historic sense, because, for instance, we do not know what language(s) the Neolithic peoples of Britain and Ireland spoke, though we know that they have descendants still in those islands.
 What we do know is what is and is not Celtic linguistically speaking.

 The Insular Celtic languages are mostly those spoken on the islands of Britain, Ireland, Man, and part of France.
 The Insular languages belong to one of two branches, the Goidelic and the Brythonic.
 The Goidelic languages are Irish Gaelic, Scottish Gaelic, and Manx.
 Manx is a form of Gaelic spoken on the Isle of Man.
 The last native speaker of Manx died in 1974, but many are learning the language today, and we have recordings of native speakers.
 Irish and Scottish Gaelic are both still used by native speakers.
 In addition to living native speakers in Ireland and Scotland, there are also native Scottish Gaelic speakers in Nova Scotia, Canada.
 We also have many medieval Irish manuscripts, containing Ireland’s national epic the Táin Bó Cuailnge and other Irish myths, poetry and lore, and a few medieval Scottish Gaelic mss.